cclint/CRUD-APP/README.md

 # Research-Computing
-Just a collection of scratch work from my internship at UAB Research Computing.
+A simple employee management web application, with a touch of Star Wars.